Leased Car Insurance Requirements: What Coverage You Need & Costs

 If gap insurance is not included in your lease and your lessor requires it, you have two options:

-Purchase Through Your Auto Insurer: Most major insurance companies offer gap coverage as an add-on to your policy.
-This typically costs $20 to $40 annually — or about $60 to $120 over a three-year lease.
+Purchase Through Your Auto Insurer: Most major insurance companies offer gap coverage as an add-on to your policy — including Travelers, Progressive, Nationwide, Farmers, and American Family.
+This typically costs around $20 to $60 per year, or roughly $60 to $180 over a three-year lease.
 This is the most cost-effective option.
+Notably, GEICO and State Farm do not offer standalone gap insurance, so verify your options when shopping.
+Read our gap insurance explained guide to understand all your options.

-For leased vehicles with low down payments, long lease terms, or vehicles that depreciate quickly (especially EVs and luxury models), gap insurance is essential.
-Learn more about gap insurance coverage options to determine what's right for your situation.
+For leased vehicles with low down payments, long lease terms, or vehicles that depreciate quickly (especially EVs and luxury models), gap insurance is essential given how quickly new cars lose value.

 Compare Car Insurance Rates in Ohio